 Next consider the other extreme.
 What if a policy rarely had any losses, but if it had a loss, that loss would be enormous.
 For example, you might have a policy with a 1/10,000 chance of having any claims at all, but if it did have a claim, the claim was \$1,000,000.
 This policy also has an expected loss of \$100, but it has a very high variance.
-In this case, the Table M charge at an entry ratio of 1 would be nearly 1 (999,900/1,000,000 to be precise) because that one time in 1000 when there is a loss, 999,900 of it will be in excess of the aggregate limit, and the other 9999 times when there is no loss the aggregate limit is irrelevant.
+In this case, the Table M charge at an entry ratio of 1 would be nearly 1 (999,900/1,000,000 to be precise) because that one time in 10,000 when there is a loss, 999,900 of it will be in excess of the aggregate limit, and the other 9999 times when there is no loss the aggregate limit is irrelevant.

+Exhibit 3.31.
 Twenty-five policies, only one of which incurs any loss, with the same overall expected value as the policies pictured in Exhibit 3.30. (only 25 in this example, so they can be seen)

 These extremely simple examples were chosen so the values are obvious and easy to calculate, but the same principles apply to real policies.
 Very small policies can be similar to the second extreme, because on very small policies the likelihood of even one claim is small, so most of the expected value of the aggregate loss is in the "tail," or unusually high outcomes (the rare cases when a loss occurs).
 In contrast, very large commercial policies are more like the first extreme.
-They are expected to have a large number of claims, each of which is relatively small as compared to the total expected loss for the policy.